 - 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
 Go to Advanced > System Tools > System Parameters. - 3.
-In the LED Control section, toggle to turn on / off the LED.
+In the LED Control section, tick the Enable Night Mode checkbox.

-4. You can enable Night Mode if needed, and set a time period, and then the LEDs will be off during this period.
+4. Specify a time period in the Night Mode Period as needed, and the LEDs will be off during this period.